Eloquentia perfecta: 1599–1773: Ratio Studiorum and expansion of Jesuit schools through Europe

 Through the work in the school in Messina and other Jesuit colleges, the Jesuits began to formulate an approach to education that was formalized in a document titled the Ratio atque Institutio Studiorum Societatis Iesu (The Official Plan for Jesuit Education), or often shortened to Ratio Studiorum (Latin: Plan of Studies).
 The Ratio Studiorum provided the primary and static conventions for Jesuit teaching for 400 years.
 It was sufficient in outlining what should be strived for and the core values of Jesuit education.

 This plan contained such revolutionary ideas as segregating students into smaller groups by their level or ability in a subject.
 The curriculum consisted heavily of study of classical subjects such as theology, philosophy, Latin and Greek.
 Jesuit institutions were enhanced by many influential mantras.
 Some of these phrases (and their direct translations) include Cura Personalis (care for the whole person), Magis (to do more), Nuestro Modo de Procedor (our way of proceeding), and Eloquentia Perfecta (perfect eloquence).
-The goal of the Ratio Studiorum was not only to educated better clergy but to also do Gods work by also improving the world by creating better educated and compassionate civic leaders.
+The goal of the Ratio Studiorum was not only to educated better clergy but to also do God's work of improving the world by creating better educated and compassionate civic leaders.

 Over the next two hundred years Jesuit schools spread through Europe and beyond.
 By 1599 there were 245 Jesuit colleges in operation.
 The growth continued until 1773, when it is estimated that the Jesuits operated over eight hundred separate schools, colleges, seminaries and universities across the globe.